 The outsourcing industry’s profits comprised 5.4% of the country’s total GDP.
 BPO grew by 46% per year since 2006.

 Earned income climbed up to $15.5 billion and the number of full-time workers reached 900,000.

 The outsourcing industry will most likely create 1.3 million new jobs, with 17% growth each year.

 1. Clients choose work quality over low cost.

 While cost remains to be a key factor for most clients, vendors will get more points for their results-oriented approach of the outsourcing industry.
 In the same way, clients will ask for better value, faster response, shorter delivery cycles, and more tailored services.

 2. Knowledge process outsourcing or KPO grows and becomes more relevant.

 By 2019, analysts expect that the KPO market will have a CAGR of 23% on a global scale.
 By this time, more firms will count on vendors that can help them scale their firms and tap into new markets; hence, the need for high-skill services and pros in the outsourcing industry grows.

 3. Firms won’t move to the cloud fast enough.

 To vie in this field, firms must learn to adopt and adapt to new tools.
-Cloud, for example, can change the outsourcing market in more ways than we can imagine.
+Cloud, for example, can change the outsourcing industry in more ways than we can imagine.
 Despite the gains, outsourcing firms are reluctant to move due to concerns on safety and privacy.